mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 is used unless it is obviously inappropriate, such as when a vessel sideswipes another travelling at the same speed in the same direction.
 Such a collision would normally be taken as occurring at Creep or Slow Port speed.
-In the event that one ship ‘nudges’ another to move it or shake the occupants about, the same Severity is used for both craft but the results may be different if one crew are braced and prepared and the other is not.
+In the event that one ship 'nudges' another to move it or shake the occupants about, the same Severity is used for both craft but the results may be different if one crew are braced and prepared and the other is not.
 Collisions with buildings, the ground or large animals are